caickdias/rocketseat/README.md

 This project was a code-along app that I created following Rocketseat videos at their 'next-level-week'.

 It helped me a lot having a better understanding of tons of RN concepts and mobile-app design.
-It has nice features like login with Discord account, api calls for looking into your discords servers and sending invites.
+It has nice features like login via Discord, api calls for looking into your discords servers and sending invites.
 Also, we used hooks, API context, fonts importing, navigation, routing and a lot componentizing, folder structure concepts and more.
 Still has some minor bugs.

 Thanks RocketSeat for this opportunity.